 The world’s leading shipping lines choose the Port of Vancouver.
-Our port offers shippers extensive sailing options and choice of?27 terminals to meet their needs.
+Our port offers shippers extensive sailing options and choice of?29 terminals to meet their needs.

-The Asia-Pacific Gateway offers certainty for port customers, with unprecedented eight-year longshore labour agreements in place to March 2018.
+The Asia-Pacific Gateway offers certainty for port customers, with longshore labour agreements in place to March 2023.

 Modern equipment and an experienced workforce